When a Stranger Calls (1979 film): Plot

 Meanwhile, an increasingly obsessed Clifford confides to his friend Lieutenant Garber his intention to kill Duncan rather than have him recommitted.
-Garber, who was also present at the Mandrakis crime scene, agrees to collaborate.
+Garber, who was present at the Mandrakis crime scene, agrees to collaborate.
 Clifford tracks Duncan to Tracy's residence.
-He tells Tracy that Duncan literally tore the Mandrakis children apart with his bare hands and Tracy reluctantly agrees to act as bait at the bar that evening in an effort to draw Duncan out.
+He tells Tracy that Duncan literally tore the Mandrakis children apart with his bare hands, and Tracy reluctantly agrees to act as bait at the bar that evening in an effort to have Duncan caught.
 Duncan never appears.
-After Clifford leaves, however, Duncan comes out of hiding from inside Tracy’s closet.
-Tracy screams for help and Clifford returns, chasing Duncan from the scene but losing his trail in the streets of downtown Los Angeles.
+After Clifford leaves, however, Duncan comes out of hiding from inside Tracy's closet.
+Tracy screams for help, and Clifford returns, chasing Duncan from the scene but losing his trail in the streets of downtown Los Angeles.

 Jill is now married with two young children.
 One night, she and her husband Stephen go to dinner to celebrate his promotion while their children are babysat by Sharon.
 While at the restaurant, Jill gets a telephone call and hears Duncan's voice asking again: "Have you checked the children?"
 The police escort Jill back home to discover that everything there is fine.

 Upon hearing about the incident, Garber alerts Clifford.
 Clifford tries to call Jill, but finds that the line is dead in an eerie parallel to Jill's original stalking.
 Later that night, Jill hears Duncan's voice as the closet door appears to open.
 She tries to awaken her husband only to realize that the man lying next to her is the intruder.
 He chases Jill across the room and attempts to kill her, but Clifford arrives in time to shoot Duncan in the chest, killing him.
-Stephen is found in the closet, unconscious but alive.
-Their children are safe.
+Stephen is found in the closet, unconscious but alive; their children are safe.
+Clifford consoles a distraught Jill.